CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Conclusion

 \section{Conclusion}

-In conclusion, our innovative end-to-end self-supervised framework, CARLA, utilises contrastive representation learning with anomaly injection to generate robust representations for time series windows and classify anomalous windows.
-The use of semantically meaningful nearest and furthest neighbours as a prior allows us to capture underlying patterns in time series data and learn a representation that is well-aligned with these patterns, thereby enhancing the accuracy of anomaly detection.
-Additionally, the experimental evaluation shows promising results in detecting anomalies in the seven most commonly used real-world time series datasets, demonstrating the effectiveness of CARLA in this domain.
+Our innovative end-to-end self-supervised framework, CARLA, utilises contrastive representation learning with anomaly injection to generate robust representations for time series and classify anomalous windows.
+The use of semantically meaningful nearest and furthest neighbours as a prior allows us to capture underlying patterns in time series and learn a representation that is well-aligned with these patterns, thereby enhancing detection accuracy.
+Our extensive experimental evaluation of the seven most commonly used time series benchmarks, encompassing 208 datasets with diverse real-world anomalies, shows promising results in detecting anomalies, demonstrating the effectiveness of CARLA in this domain.

-This research has demonstrated the potential of contrastive learning combined with synthetic anomaly injection to overcome the limitations of the lack of labelled data in time series anomaly detection.
+This research has demonstrated the potential of contrastive learning combined with synthetic anomaly injection to overcome the limitations of the lack of labelled data in TSAD.
 To enhance our model's performance, future research will focus on refining positive and negative sample selection strategies.
-Moreover, we believe that there is much scope to improve performance by broadening the forms of injected anomalies used in our framework.
+Moreover, we believe that there is much scope to overcome the limitations of the anomaly injection component by broadening the forms of injected anomalies used in our framework.
 We further hypothesise that varying the severity of injected anomalies may improve the model's ability to detect anomalies in representation space.
 We commend the investigation of these intriguing prospects in future research.

-Additionally, considering that some datasets with a significant number of abnormal samples, resulting in more anomalous windows during the Pretext Stage, it becomes critical to revisit the impact of selecting positives and negatives for abnormal anchor samples under unsupervised settings.
-This reconsideration is crucial for enhancing the model's effectiveness in time series anomaly detection.
+Additionally, considering that some datasets have a significant number of abnormal samples, resulting in more anomalous windows during the Pretext Stage, it becomes critical to revisit the impact of selecting positives and negatives for abnormal anchors in unsupervised settings.
+This reconsideration is crucial for enhancing the model's effectiveness in TSAD.